Clinical trials in medicine are slow, expensive, and most fail. Can mathematical models help us find life-saving drugs faster and more efficiently?

 Anita Layton is a Canada 150 Research Chair for her work in Mathematical Biology and Medicine and a member of the Department of Applied Mathematics at the University of Waterloo.
+She is also a WIN member.
 Recently, she hosted a panel discussion on math in medicine as part of the University of Waterloo’s Alumni Black and Gold Day at Home celebrations.
 The following is an excerpt from her opening remarks.
 The full discussion can be viewed here.

 “Only about 3.4% of cancer drug trials are successful.
 For Alzheimer's, only 0.6% of drug trials are successful.

 The lack of a breakthrough in Alzheimer's treatment is particularly frustrating for me, because my husband has Alzheimer's disease.

 One piece of advice that you often get as a caregiver of an Alzheimer’s patient is to enroll them in a clinical trial.
 I mean, it isn't like it can get any worse.

 My husband's new oncologists accepted him into a big phase three trial involving some 1500 participants from all over the world.
 I knew the odds.
 I knew that participating in a clinical trial was really unlikely to help my husband, but it gave us hope.
 If you have had a loved one suffering from a horrible terminal disease, you may understand how it makes you grasp at the tiniest straws of hope.

 Unfortunately, in situations like this, hope is often very cruel.
 A year later, the oncologists email me to tell me that the drug company had cancelled his once-promising trial because the drug can actually make you worse.